clarapasu/PhD/README.md

 # PhD
-Full code used in my PhD thesis.
+Full code used for the PhD thesis " Incorporating Memory into Spatial Capture-Recapture Models" by Clara Panchaud